teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 1. Refresh the page to view updated status and proceed when the execution is successful.

 >**Warning**<br>Remember, if any updates are installed by Patch Manager, the patched instance is rebooted.
+1. In the **Output options** clear the checkbox for 'Enable writing to an S3 bucket'

 ### 4.7 Review Patch Compliance After Patching